runtastic/terraform-provider-opennebula/README.md

 # terraform-provider-opennebula

 :warning: **Deprecation Notice:** This repository is no longer maintained.
-Please use the official repository at [OpenNebula/terraform-provider-opennebula](https://github.com/OpenNebula/terraform-provider-opennebula) for the updated and actively maintained version.
+Please use the [official OpenNebula Terraform provider](https://github.com/OpenNebula/terraform-provider-opennebula) for the updated and actively maintained version.

 ---